polypressure/gcx/README.md

 ## Installation

 I've packaged this up as a gem, following a structure I've used in the past for standalone command-line Ruby projects.
-It might seem a bit overkill for just a coding/screening exercise, but just taking advantage of a known base that gives some structure and a few other things for free.
+It might seem a bit overkill for a coding/screening exercise, but I'm just taking advantage of a known base that gives some structure and a few other things for free.

 To install it: